junxit/us-congress-bills-113/bill.md

 - **(f)** *Grazing* The grazing of livestock on covered land, if established before the date of enactment of this Act, shall be permitted to continue subject to such reasonable regulations as are considered necessary by the Secretary with jurisdiction over the covered land, in accordance with—
   - **(1)** section 4(d)(4) of the Wilderness Act (16 U.S.C.
 1133(d)(4)); and
   - **(2)** the guidelines set forth in Appendix A of the report of the Committee on Interior and Insular Affairs of the House of Representatives accompanying H.R.
 2570 of the 101st Congress (H. Rept.
 101–405) and H.R.
 5487 of the 96th Congress (H. Rept.
 96–617).
-- **(g)** *Withdrawal* Subject to valid rights in existence on the date of enactment of this Act, the covered land and the approximately 6,600 acres generally depicted on the map entitled Proposed Naturita Canyon Mineral Withdrawal Area and dated January 26, 2010, is withdrawn from—
+- **(g)** *Withdrawal* Subject to valid rights in existence on the date of enactment of this Act, the covered land, and the approximately 6,600 acres generally depicted on the map entitled Proposed Naturita Canyon Mineral Withdrawal Area and dated January 26, 2010, and the approximately 774 acres generally depicted on the map entitled “Proposed Liberty Bell East Special Management Area” and dated June 11, 2013, is withdrawn from—
   - **(1)** entry, appropriation, and disposal under the public land laws;
   - **(2)** location, entry, and patent under mining laws; and
   - **(3)** operation of the mineral leasing, mineral materials, and geothermal leasing laws.
+- **(h)** *Prohibition on motorized and mechanized travel in the Liberty Bell East Special management area* Except as necessary to meet the minimum requirements for the administration of the covered land and to protect public health and safety, the use of motor vehicles, motorized equipment, or mechanical transport shall be prohibited in the approximately 774 acres generally depicted on the map entitled “Proposed Liberty Bell East Special Management Area” and dated June 11, 2013.

 ## § 6.
 Technical correction